zoehneto/daumUSB2BLE/README.md

 node server.js
 ```

+* plug the RS232 to USB converter in any USB port
+* start your Daum ergobike 8008 TRS
-Your Daum bike will appear as DAUM Ergobike 8008 TRS device with two services (power & FTMS)
+* Your Daum bike will appear as DAUM Ergobike 8008 TRS device with two services (power & FTMS) on ZWIFT or FULL GAZ

 ## website / server
 * start your browser pi-adress:3000